Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Numerical case studies

-As the series-form domain integral is verified by the closed-form spherical domain integral, a more practical application of inclusion problems is the equivalent inclusion method (EIM), which replaces the original inhomogeneity by the matrix with continuously distributed eigen-fields.
-Since polygonal/polyhedral inclusions have angular vertices, the disturbed flux field is singular at the vertices, even for a uniformly distributed ETG.
-Our recent work \cite{Wu2024_JMPS} has proved that the eigen-field for an angular inhomogeneity is singular, which is a primary limitation preventing from implementation of the polynomial-form EIM on angular inhomogeneities.
+As the domain integrals in the series-form and Fourier space have been verified by the closed-form spherical time/spatial Eshelby's tensors, a more practical application of inclusion problems is the equivalent inclusion method (EIM), which replaces the original inhomogeneity by the matrix with continuously distributed eigen-fields.
+Since polygonal/polyhedral inclusions have angular vertices, its disturbed local fields (heat flux) are singular at the vertices, even for a uniformly distributed ETG.
+Wu and Yin \cite{Wu2024_JMPS} has proved that the eigen-field for an angular inhomogeneity is singular, which is a primary limitation preventing from implementation of the polynomial-form EIM on angular inhomogeneities.

 Although there is a limitation of the current polynomial-form EIM, extensions can be made using cuboid inclusions assuming uniform eigen-fields.
 The pioneering work in semi-infinite elastostatics \cite{Liu2012} provides insights on the utilization of numerical Fourier-transform to solve inhomogeneities decomposed into many elementary cubes, which can be the future development as this paper mainly aims to convey derivation of Eshelby's tensors instead.
-Therefore, this section only focuses on spherical inhomogeneity problem for demonstration of the method.
+Therefore, this section only focuses on the spheroidal inhomogeneity problem (without closed-form Eshelby's tensors) for demonstration of the method.
+Note that the (multiple) spherical inhomogeneity problem (with closed-form Eshelby's tensors) was solved in \cite{Wu_IJSS_2025}, which will not be repeated below.